Who owns my data?

 - Our core app and API run on servers physically located in Dublin, Ireland.
 They are on the EU-WEST-1 region.
 They are hosted with MDG Galaxy, which in turn runs on top of Amazon AWS.

-- Our databases are hosted on servers physically located in Dublin, Ireland.
-They are on the EU-WEST-1 region.
-They are hosted with IBM Compose which in turn runs on top of Amazon AWS.
+- Our databases are hosted on servers physically located in London, England.
+They are on the EU-WEST-2 region.
+They are hosted with Amazon Web Services.

 - When you upload an image, in order to allow your poll respondents to load images quickly, we serve them on via Content Delivery network (CDN).
 These images may be cached locally.
 Our images are stored and served with Uploadcare which in turn runs on top of Amazon AWS.
 Whilst not physically located within the European Economic Area, Uploadcare is Privacy Shield compliant: https://uploadcare.com/about/privacyshieldnotice/.